scrollmapper/bible_databases_deuterocanonical/sources/en/apocalypse-of-abraham/apocalypse-of-abraham.md

 **[9:10]** and I will make known to thee what shall come to pass in them on those who have done evil and (practised) righteousness in the generation of men.

 **[10:1]** And it came to pass, when I heard the voice of Him who spake such words to me, (and) I looked hither and thither.

-**[10:2]** And lo! there was no breath of a man, and my spirit was affrighted, and my soul fled from me, and I became like a stone, and fell down upon the earth, for I had no more strength to stand on the earth.
+**[10:2]** and lo! there was no breath of a man, and my spirit was affrighted, and my soul fled from me, and I became like a stone, and fell down upon the earth, for I had no more strength to stand on the earth.

 **[10:3]** And while I was still lying with my face upon the earth, I heard the voice of the Holy One speaking: “Go, Jaoel, and by means of my ineffable Name raise me yonder man, and strengthen him (so that he recover) from his trembling.”